bitcoin-api/bitcoin-api/README.md

 to change according to the bitcoin network.
 This fee estimate provides
-an estimation of the maximum amount of bitcoin that will be used by bitcoin network to send bitcoin to the desired address.
+an estimation of the maximum amount of bitcoin that will be used by the bitcoin network to send bitcoin to the desired address.

 **Upcoming Features:**